zac-heisey/murray-lampert/services.md

           We make sure that the doors and cabinet drawers close easily, and we check to see if anything else needs to be done.
 We also conduct a post-construction meeting, during which we ask how we did and what we could do better.
-You will also enjoy our generous 5-year warranty, because we stand the quality of our work.</p>"
+You will also enjoy our generous 5-year warranty, because we stand by the quality of our work.</p>"
 - template: rich-text
   block: rich-text